Lexicon

 via Nick Szabo

 Szabo's principle: make the cost of faking exceed the benefit of violation.
-The asymmetry between verification (cheap) and forgery (expensive) enables structural rather than probabilistic constraint.
-Proof-of-work, thermodynamic commitment, the diamond—each instantiates the same logic.
-Unforgeable sovereignty rests on it: certain kinds of interference become impossible, not merely unlikely, because the cost of dishonest compliance exceeds the cost of honest compliance.
+The asymmetry between verification (cheap) and forgery (expensive) enables binding constraint where probabilistic deterrence once stood.
+Proof-of-work, thermodynamic commitment, the diamond — each instantiates the same logic.
+Certain kinds of interference become impossible, not merely unlikely, because dishonest compliance costs more than honest compliance.

 Unforgeable Scarcity